ecmwf-projects/dss-notebooks/README.md

-# cads-notebooks
+# dss-notebooks

-Notebooks useful for the CADS datasets.
+This library of notebooks for documenting various aspects of the ECMWF Data Stores Service (DSS).
+This includes the accessing and visualising the datasets available via the DSS, and providing traceability and documentation for computational components of the service.

 ## datasets/

 This folder contains notebooks which are relevent to specific datasets.
-Primarily the notebooks used to create the overview images used by the web-portal.
+Primarily the notebooks provided here are used to create the overview images used by the web-portal.

+Additionally the dataset/dss-jupyter-forms.ipynb notebook which provides an interactive access to the entire DSS catalogue from an integrated webform.

 ## documentation/